luk036/ellipsoid-method/ell-review.md

 ### Negative Cycle Detection Algorithm

 The most time-consuming part of the proposed method is the negative cycle detection, which underscores the importance of selecting an appropriate negative cycle detection algorithm.
 There are numerous methods for detecting negative cycles in weighted graphs [@cherkassky1999negative].
-Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest in practice and is widely regarded as a benchmark for this purpose [@alg:dasdan_mcr; @cherkassky1999negative].
+Tarjan's algorithm [@Tarjan1981negcycle] is one of the fastest in practice and is widely regarded as a benchmark for this purpose [@alg:dasdan_mcr; @cherkassky1999negative].

 Howard's method is a minimum cycle ratio (MCR) algorithm that employs a policy iteration algorithm to find the minimum cycle ratio of a directed graph.
 The algorithm maintains a set of candidate cycles and proceeds by iteratively updating the cycle with the minimum ratio until convergence is reached.